home_desertpath

 Job 9:2 I know it is so of a truth: but how should man be just with God?
 (See Job chapter 25 and 26).

-The Baptism for repentance will take on its full meaning by being combined with the ministry of Jesus regaining life in God, so we are to be baptized in the name of Jesus.
-After repentance, we are invited to follow a new spirit that sanctifies us, the spirit of freedom that Jesus Christ carried.
-To confirm this point of perfection of the baptism of repentance, believers were baptized a second time in the name of Yeshua.
-The baptism of Jesus encompasses the baptism proposed by Iehuhanan (John the Baptist) and the way of resurrection.
+John the Baptist's baptism for repentance evolved when combined with the ministry of Jesus, who died and obtained eternal life through resurrection.
+This is the complete baptism in the name of the lord and savior Jesus.
+After repenting, we are invited to follow a new spirit that sanctifies us.
+The holy breath (Holy Spirit) gives us freedom because we take pleasure in following God.
+To confirm the necessity of perfect baptism, believers were baptized a second time in the name of Yeshua.
+Therefore, baptism in the name of Jesus therefore encompasses the baptism of water given by Yehuhanan-Tebilah (John the Baptist) and the path of resurrection through the powerful spirit of God.

 Acts 19:3 And he said unto them, Unto what then were ye baptized?
 And they said, Unto John's baptism.